Despite being in severe pain, Akshata wants to go to school

-“Four months ago, my daughter slowly stopped eating.
-She became very weak.
+“Four months ago, my daughter stopped eating as much.
+She suddenly became very weak.
 Even though she was sick, she insisted on going to school every day.
-We took her to the doctor thinking that she would be fine with medicines, but we were wrong.
+We took her to doctor thinking that she would be fine with medicines, but we were wrong.
 We never expected her to be diagnosed with such a severe disease.
 We are still recovering from the shock.”

-Mallaya brought Akshata all the way from Yadgir, Karnataka, to Bangalore for treatment.
-Even though her parents know the journey ahead will be filled with financial hurdles, they are desperate to save their precious daughter.
+Mallaya took Akshata all the way from Yadgir, Karnataka, to Bangalore for her treatment.
+Even though her parents knew their journey ahead would be filled with financial hurdles, they were desperate to save their precious daughter.

 Mallaya and Mallapa work in the fields in their hometown for a living.
-Mallaya hasn’t gone to work for 4 months now, and Mallapa’s earnings of Rs 200 a day isn’t enough to cover Akshata’s hospital bills.
-Akshata needs Rs 3 lakhs to continue with chemotherapy, but the amount is more than they can afford.
+Mallaya hasn’t gone to work for 4 months now, and Mallapa’s earnings of Rs.
+200 a day isn’t enough to cover Akshata’s hospital bills.
+Akshata needs 3 lakhs to continue with chemotherapy, but the amount is out of her parents reach.